fermi-ad/xilinx-docker/recipes/user-images/v2021.1/README.vitis-install.md

 ### Create a working vitis install container
 - Make sure you mount at least one host folder so the docker container can access the Petalinux installer
+- Example: using `-v /srv/software:/srv/software`
+	- gives access to installer and other Xilinx downloads on my host system under `/srv/software` in the Docker container
-- Example: using `-v /srv/software/xilinx:/srv/software`
+- Example: using `-v /xilinx:/xilinx`
-	- gives access to host files under `/srv/software/xilinx` in the Docker container
+	- gives access to vitis platforms, pre-builts, trds and working projects on my host system under `/xilinx` in the Docker container
-	- `/srv/software` is the mounted location inside of the Docker container
-	- `/srv/software/xilinx/` is the location of the Xilinx tool installer binaries
-	- `/srv/software/licenses/` is the location of the Xilinx license files

 #### Create a working container manually